spalger/observable-rpc/projects/client/README.md

 # `@observable-rpc/client`

-Creates a router that accepts websocket requests for methods to be run on the server.
+Creates a router that accepts WebSocket requests for methods to be run on the server.

 Use the `@observable-rpc/router` package to determine what methods will be exposed to the browser.